sourabmaity/Dynamic_C_programming/README.md

 2. delet( ): Delete front value in queue.
 3. printQ( ): Print all values inside queue.

-Collatz Sequence :
+Collatz Sequence :<br>
-It start with the given number and ends with 1.
+It start with the given number and ends with 1.<br>
 Input : 3
 Output : 3,10,5,16,8,4,2,1